 To delight in the Lord is to enjoy all the blessings that we find in Him.
 This delight is found in the 'secret time' that we spend in God's presence.

 David wrote this Psalm.
 We know David as the shepherd boy who fought lions and wolves protecting the sheep.
-We know him as a praying man that knew God.
+We know him as a praying man who knew God.
 He knew God so well that he was not afraid to fight against Goliath the giant.
 David became king and had many trials during his lifetime.
 But he knew how to delight himself in the Lord, especially during times of duress.

 Delight yourself in the Lord - Hebrew meaning